ericclack/pygamezero_pacman/doc/part1.rst

   [['=', '=', '=', '=', '=', '=', '=', '=', '=', ' ', ' ', '=', '=', '=', '=', '=', '=', '=', '=', '='], ['=', '.', '.', '.', '.', '.', '.', '.', '.', '.', '.', '.', '.', '.', '.', '.', '.', '.', '.', '='],
   ...

 That's python's way of printing a list and it means that your code loaded your world from the text file.
+Each element in the list is a character at a specific location in your world.
+The next step is to draw this on the screen.

 Drawing the world
 .................

+As the moment you just have '=' characters in your world.
+Go back and put in some dots and stars (:code:`.` and :code:`*`) to represent food and power-ups.

-We need a way to map the characters in your text file to images in on the screen.
-Let's use a dictionary to do this. (explain).
-Add this code near the top of your code:
+So now we need a way to map these characters in your text file to images in on the screen.
+Let's use a dictionary to do this.
+A dictionary is a map from one value to another, in our case we will map a single character to a file name of the image to use on screen.

+Add this code near the top of your game:

 .. code:: python